wcushen/blog/content/post/2022-04-skupper-deep-dive.md

 ## Conclusion

 Skupper as you can see, has been architected so each application administrator is in control of the their own inter-cluster connectivity as opposed to a `cluster-admin` delegation having to manage everything.
-Some may argue the drawback as a result, is a decentralised mesh that could become problematic at scale when it comes to management and observability from a single point.
-Ultimately, it really depends who you intend to give the keys to in your environment.
+Some may argue the drawback as a result, is a decentralised mesh that could become problematic at scale when it comes to management and observability from a single point. _Ultimately_, it really depends who you intend to give the keys to in your environment.

 Finally, if we wanted to observe a graphical view of the sites and exposed services, the default-enabled Skupper Console provides us with some useful network topology data which we didn't look at in this demo.
-Skupper's development can be tracked on the official site or directly from the code on the GitHub project.
-Things like extending to other layer 7 protocols beyond gRPC and HTTP are one of many active developments (at the time of writing) being worked on in the Skupper roadmap.
+Skupper's development can be tracked on the official site or directly from the code on the [GitHub project](https://github.com/skupperproject/skupper).
+Sought after features such as extending to other layer 7 protocols beyond gRPC and HTTP are one of many active developments (at the time of writing) being worked on in the Skupper roadmap.

 I hope you enjoyed this introductory post on Skupper!